End-to-end encryption: Messaging

-As of 2016, typical server-based communications systems do not include end-to-end encryption.
+As of 2016, many server-based communications systems did not include end-to-end encryption.
 These systems can only guarantee the protection of communications between clients and servers, meaning that users have to trust the third parties who are running the servers with the sensitive content.
 End-to-end encryption is regarded as safer because it reduces the number of parties who might be able to interfere or break the encryption.
 In the case of instant messaging, users may use a third-party client or plugin to implement an end-to-end encryption scheme over an otherwise non-E2EE protocol.